A layered solution to a complex challenge

 TCS – along with our sister companies Jaguar Land Rover and Tata Steel Europe – is a founding donor of the Queen Elizabeth Prize for Engineering.
 This high-profile global award seeks to recognize and celebrate innovations that are changing the world, creating an engineering equivalent of the Nobel Prize.

 TCS is a proud supporter of the Big Bang Fair, which is the largest celebration for young scientists and engineers in the UK.
-For the past two years, TCS graduates and employees have volunteered at the fair to brainstorm and create fun technical challenges for the young visitors.
+For the past few years, TCS graduates and employees have volunteered at the fair to brainstorm and create fun technical challenges for the young visitors.

 For a company like Tata Consultancy Services, whose future depends on fresh tech-savvy young talent entering its workforce, the motivation to learn more about and engage directly with the Beta Generation was clear, as TCS Director of Corporate Sustainability Yogesh Chauhan explained.